 Some organisations house delegated CDS advisory bodies to provide tailored security advice and assistance.
 CDS projects should engage with their organisation’s security teams and any CDS advisory bodies early and often to ensure that security risks are comprehensively understood and managed.
 In addition, the Australian Cyber Security Centre (ACSC) provides advice and assistance to those seeking further guidance on the threats to security-relevant components of a CDS or the strength of security-relevant components.

-Further information on the fundamentals of a CDS can be found in the ACSC’s Fundamentals of Cross Domain Solutions publication at https://www.cyber.gov.au/acsc/view-all-content/publications/fundamentals-cross-domain-solutions.
+Further information on the fundamentals of a CDS is available in the Fundamentals of Cross Domain Solutions publication.